 The International Code for Fire Safety Systems is a set of international treaties organised by IMO under the SOLAS Convention, to aid in emergency response aboard ships.
 A problem in relation to firefighting is that the suits worn by smoke divers ashore are not allowed for smoke divers at sea since they are not wheel marked, if it they perform better than what is required.
 Based on research it is shown that firefighting suits approved for land are sufficient considering radiant heat, temperature, and toxic gases such as HF.
 Furthermore, the MED directive (for wheel mark) refers to several standards of firefighting suits, of which only one is suitable for smoke diving.
 This has caused much confusion.

-– I think the suit in the PPE regulation (EN 469:2020) should be avoided and suggest that the SOLAS and MED regulations should be updated, says Julia.
+– I think the suits certified according to EN 1486 and ISO 15538 should generally be avoided, and I suggest that the SOLAS and MED regulations should be updated, says Julia.

 Erik Styhr Petersen, NTNU